kunigami/jsdraft/README.md

-# Visualization Lab #
+# Javascript Drafts #

-Experiments with data visualization.
+A set of tiny projects to experiment with JavaScript.

 ## Build ##